DiegoAR98/Student-Project-Organizer/README.md

 ## Installation

-To install the application, clone the repository to your local machine using git clone UPDATE HEREa.
+To install the application, clone the repository to your local machine using git clone (git@github.com:DiegoAR98/Student-Project-Organizer.git).
 Then, navigate to the project directory and run npm install to install all necessary dependencies.

 ## License